By Fadwa Wazwaz, Engage Minnesota

 The final scene is truly amazing, with childlike expressions of joy present on all the men’s faces.
 As they dug and rescued the child, it was almost as though they rescued themselves and reconnected to their childlike souls.

-You can watch the video below and share your thoughts.
+You can watch the video above and share your thoughts.